1 Florida Center for Back Pain Treatment

-First of all, back pain is a symptom of an underlaying condition or injury.
-Acute back pain commonly occurs when one or more nerves in the spinal column become impinged or pinched.
+First of all, back pain is a symptom of an underlying condition or injury.
+Acute pain commonly occurs when one or more nerves in the spinal column become impinged or pinched.
 This is commonly caused by a disc or bone spur pushing into the canal that houses the spinal cord, the cauda equina, and the nerve roots.